silvainfm/NoSql_project/README.md

 # Chatbot using Docker & Redis

 This project implements a simple chatbot using Python and Redis.
-The chatbot provides a text-based interface where users can interact with the bot, join channels, send messages, and receive messages.
-Additionally, users can request weather updates and fun facts, as well as identify themselves to the chatbot.
+The chatbot provides an interface where users can interact with the bot, join channels, send messages, and receive messages.
+Additionally, users can request weather updates and fun facts, and they can identify themselves to the bot.

 ## Features
 - User Identification: Users can identify themselves with a username, and store their age, gender, and location in the Redis database.